mhcoffin/fugalist-docs/content/docs/tool/vst-tab/midi.md

 {{< hint info >}}
 Middle C is by default **C4**.
-If your VST vendor has a different opinion, you can open the Options toggle at the top of the page and choose a different octave.
+If your VST vendor has a different opinion, you can open the Options toggle at the top of the VST Sounds tab and choose a different octave.
 {{< /hint >}}